 - While, in an array, we have to shift elements.
 Suppose an array is sorted, and we have to insert an element in it in a sorted way.
 Let arr= [ 1, 3 , 5, 7, ….. ] and we have to insert 2.
 So, all the elements after 1 have to move by one place towards the right.

-So, in this article, we have learned about the applications of linked lists.
+In this article, we have tried to explain the Linked list applications.
 Linked List is a very important topic when it comes to coding interviews.
-If you want to solve more questions on Linked List, which are curated by our expert mentors at PrepBytes, you can follow this link Linked List.
+If you want to solve more questions on Linked List, which are curated by our expert mentors at PrepBytes.